 Ethiopian Harrar coffee is known for its winey and fruity, floral-toned acidity—bright in the cup), even intense—and with a rich and pungent, heady aroma that is wonderfully reminiscent of blackberries.

 A good Harrar is bold and edgy with a complexity and spice tones that may include cinnamon, cardamom, blueberry jam, apricots, compote, even smoke, and with a lingering finish.

 A dry processed green coffee, a fine Harrar may taste a bit wild and even jammy in comparison to Ethiopian Yirgacheffes coffees which are typically wet processed and tend to exhibit citrus and floral notes.
 During the dry processing of the Harrars the tastes of the coffee's fruit are allowed to impart to the green coffee beans as the fruit dries on the bean.
 After separating the fruit from the green coffee, the fruit is typically discarded as garbage or fertilizer.
 New processing methods have become available recently that will process the coffee cherry into Cascara (a tea) or ground into coffee flour, a substitute in baking.

-Harrar’s fruity taste has been likened to dry, red wine, and some Harrars exhibit tones of very rich, dark chocolate.
+Harrar's tasting notes include a fruity taste has been likened to dry, red wine.
+Some Harrars exhibit tones of very rich, dark chocolate.